MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample2.md

 ![DecomposeVector3](/images/tutorials/visualization/V2_07.png "DecomposeVector3")

-We like to use the module `SubImage` to select a section of a slice, which is than displayed in the Viewer.
+We like to use the module `SubImage` to select a section of a slice, which is then displayed in the Viewer.
 The idea is to display a magnified section of one slice next to the whole slice in the module `SynchroView2D`.
 In order to do that, we need to tell the module `SubImage` which section to display in the Viewer.
 The section is selected using the module `SoView2DRectangle`.
 As a last step, we need to transmit the coordinates of the chosen rectangle to the module `SubImage`.
 To do that, we will build some parameter connections.

 ![SubImage](/images/tutorials/visualization/V2_08.png "SubImage")